-MARILYN MONROE played the part of a ukulele player in one of her most popular films, Some Like it Hot (1959).
-She wasn’t really much of a player but looked good pretending.
+MARILYN MONROE played the part of a ukulele player in one of her best and most popular films, Some Like it Hot (1959).
+She wasn't really a player but looked good pretending.

 ELVIS PRESLEY played ukulele in one of his most successful films, Blue Hawaii (1961).
 He could play the uke a bit although he was no Jake Shimabukuro.